archesproject/arches/docker/Readme.md

 ## Production vs Development
 Please note that the [docker-compose.yml](../docker-compose.yml) file provided is written for a production environment.
 Therefore it includes an `Nginx` container that serves as a reverse proxy (for security).
 Additionally, it uses a `LetsEncrypt` container to download web certificates.

 When running Arches in production, be sure to set your domain name in the DOMAIN_NAMES variable in all appropriate services (Arches, Nginx and Letsecrypt) in the `docker-compose.yml` file.
+Separate your domain names by spaces if you have multiple.

+In order to enable https (`port 443`), scroll down to the `nginx` service in your `docker-compose.yml` and change this environment variable:
+- NGINX_PROTOCOL=http
+into
+- NGINX_PROTOCOL=strict-https

+If you would like search engines such as Google to index your Arches website, set the `Nginx` variable `PUBLIC_MODE` to `true`.

 For development environments, the Nginx and LetsEncrypt services can be deleted or commented out from the `docker-compose.yml` file.
 In that case, your Arches instance will be available at `http://localhost:8000` (note the port).